csci1710/book/book/src/chapters/solvers/smt.md

 * Goldbach argument; and
 * undecidability.

-We should also have time for an **in-class exercise on temporal logic**.

 ## What's Going On In The Solver?

 Modern SMT-solvers tend to be _lazy_ (a technical term): they use a base boolean solver, and call out to domain-specific algorithms ("theory solvers") when needed.
 This is how Z3 manages to be so fast at algebraic reasoning.